yangshun/tech-interview-handbook/contents/algorithms/tree.md

 | Insert    | O(log(n)) |
 | Remove    | O(log(n)) |

-Space complexity of traversing balanced trees is O(n) while traversing very skewed trees (which is essentially a linked list) will be O(n).
+Space complexity of traversing balanced trees is O(h) where h is the height of the tree, while traversing very skewed trees (which is essentially a linked list) will be O(n).

 ## Things to look out for during interviews